In this article

 How can I access the service?

-Our Early Intervention Consultant support in homes or clinics may be accessed via MAC funding, NDIS Plan or Fee for service options.
+Our Early Years consultant support in homes or clinics may be accessed via NDIS Plan or Fee for service options.

 An Early Childhood setting can also submit a Request for service for support from our team funded through Ministerial Advisory Committee: Students with Disabilities (MAC), State Government Grant funding, which is free to parents and preschool centers.